Platform-OS/platformos-documentation/pages/guides/third_party_api_integration/persist_part_of_third_party_api_response.md

 ---
-title: Persist part of third party api response
+title: Persist part of third party API response
 permalink: /guides/integration-with-third-party-api/persist-third-party-api-response/
 ---

-Here is complete example of how to do it.
+Here is a complete example of how to do it.
 We start by creating a new profile, let's call it `test_profile`.
-We will also need a custom attribute to store the actual value from the api, let's call it `third_party_api_value`:
+We will also need a custom attribute to store the actual value from the API, let's call it `third_party_api_value`:

 ```liquid
 # user_profile_types/default.yml